bumbu/svg-pan-zoom/README.md

 You may want to keep SVG content visible by not allowing panning over SVG borders.

-To do so you may prevent panning when
+To do so you may prevent or alter panning from `beforePan` callback.
+For more details take a look at `demo/limit-pan.html` example.

 Public API
 ----------